-In addition to the many sources for Listen mentions, you can add both owned and non-owned targeted data sources to Listen to track conversations on Facebook and Instagram.
-In order to remain compliant with Facebook’s policies, you will need to authenticate your owned Facebook pages and Instagram Business or Creator accounts before adding any targeted data sources in Listen.
+In addition to the many sources for Listen mentions, you can add both owned and non-owned targeted data sources to Listen to track conversations on different networks.
+In order to remain compliant with each network's policies, you will need to authenticate your social accounts before you can add targeted data sources to Listen.
 Once you have authenticated your accounts, you can pick and choose which targeted data sources to start tracking to get the best insights for your organization.

 Social Media Management users will need a user role of Team Leader or Admin to add targeted data sources to Listen.